Course Outline

 Level of Instruction: Advanced

-Author information: Robert E. Moore, MLS(ASCP)CM, SCCM, TC(NRCC) is the lead technologist in the toxicology laboratory at Kaiser Permanente in Portland, Oregon where his responsibilities include methods development and validation, review of QC data, instrument troubleshooting, and employee training/competency assessment.
-In his career as a medical laboratory scientist, he has been a chemistry supervisor, toxicology supervisor, and laboratory director.
-He holds a Bachelors degree in Biology from Marshall University.
+Author Information: Robert E. Moore, MLS(ASCP)CMSCCM, TC(NRCC), is the lead technologist in the toxicology laboratory at Kaiser Permanente in Portland, Oregon.
+His responsibilities include methods development and validation, review of QC data, instrument troubleshooting, and employee training/competency assessment.
+As a medical laboratory scientist, he has been a chemistry supervisor, toxicology supervisor, and laboratory director.
+He holds a bachelor's degree in Biology from Marshall University.

-Reviewer information: Kevin F. Foley, PhD, DABCC, MT, SC is the director of clinical pathology for the Kaiser Permanente Northwest region.
+Kevin F. Foley, PhD, DABCC, MT, SC, is the director of clinical pathology for the Kaiser Permanente Northwest region.
 He also teaches clinical chemistry at Oregon Health Sciences University.
 Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
 He received a PhD in clinical pharmacology and toxicology from Brody School of Medicine, Greenville, NC.
-He has been working in laboratory medicine for over 15 years, starting his career as a medical technologist.
+He has worked in laboratory medicine for over 15 years, starting his career as a medical technologist.